|Project by Chris||posted 12-28-2011 09:48 AM||2425 views||8 times favorited||13 comments|

-I recently made this replica of the Old Timey Woodworkers Lube Boxes that were once used by our predecessors.
+I recently made this replica of the Old Timey Woodworkers Lube Boxes.

-The pot held lube that was oft times made of some composition of natural oils, beeswax, mineral oils and the like and was used to lube screws prior to insert, lube blades such as the 2 man crosscut saw, wood projects and even the cracked knuckles of a woodworker’s hand.
+The pot held lube that was oft times made of some composition of natural oils, beeswax, mineral oils and the like.
+The lube was used to lube screws prior to insert, lube blades such as the 2 man crosscut saw, wood projects and even the cracked knuckles of a woodworker’s hand.

 I keep bees so i made my lube out of bees wax and pharmaceutical grade mineral oil.